ManuGithubSteam/Surface3ProArch/README.md

 To get longer battery life we need to make the screen turn off when wen want to.
 My battery went up from 3 hours to 7 hours :-)

+### Disable Bluethooth

+An active Bluethooth chip can shorten your Batter live up to 40 % so make sure it is OFF if you dont need it!

 ### Make Gnome shutdown on battery

 When Gnome is on battery, it gives you the choice to hibernate or suspend the laptop aftetr some time of inactivity.